Skip to Content

 • Qualifying for refuge/asylum based on persecution in your native country

-• Demonstrating long-time residency in the United States
+• Showing long-time residency in the United States

-If you are seeking permanent residency in the U.S. our green card lawyer in Irvine can help.
-Contact us today to understand what your options are.
+If you are considering permanent residency in the U.S., a green card lawyer in Irvine can explain your options.
+Contact us to learn more about what may apply to your circumstances.

 How Can I Get a Green Card for Employment?

-An employment-based green card allows immigrants to legally live and work in the United States for an extended period of time.
-The application process is complex and each employment circumstance is different.
-Having a skilled Orange County green card attorney to assist you with your employment-based green card application is critical to ensuring that the case progresses smoothly.
+An employment-based green card allows immigrants to live and work legally in the United States over the long term.
+The application process can be complex.
+Every employment situation is different.
+A skilled green card attorney in Orange County can help your application proceed smoothly.

-Depending on the priority date of your I-140 Petition, the following documentation must be submitted with the application to begin the process:
+Depending on the priority date for your I-140 Petition, you must submit the following documentation to begin the process:

 • (USCIS) form I-485.